 The Sole E98 elliptical is the company's true, light commercial machine designed for use in health clubs as well as home gyms.
-It's also their highest price model, listed at $3,499 but frequently on sale for around $2,499, a great price if you can get it.

 The heavy duty steel frame and precision balanced, 32 pound flywheel ensure a ride just as smooth as any you'll find in the local gym.
 A generous power incline system works with just a touch of a button.

 The real difference in this model is the powerful steel frame and the fact that it's been engineered for light commercial use.
 The Sole E98 elliptical manages to look streamlined even though it's got a maximum weight capacity of 400 pounds.

 Among the features you'll find on a Sole E98 are:

 Those who are truly serious about intense workouts will love the Sole E98 elliptical.